ladybug-tools/ladybug-geometry/README.md

 - [ ] Is Point Inside 2D Polygon (look pretty straightforward from [this example](https://www.geeksforgeeks.org/how-to-check-if-a-given-point-lies-inside-a-polygon/))
 - [ ] Planar surface grid generation ([as done in this thesis](https://www.radiance-online.org/community/workshops/2015-philadelphia/presentations/day1/STADICUtilities-Radiance%20Workshop2015.pdf), which uses bounding box and is point inside)
 - [ ] Glazing Based on Ratio (currently implemented in legacy [glazing based on ratio component](https://github.com/mostaphaRoudsari/honeybee/blob/master/src/Honeybee_Glazing%20based%20on%20ratio.py))
-- [ ] Straight Skeleton Methods (currently implemented in [legacy core/perimeter component](https://github.com/mostaphaRoudsari/honeybee/blob/master/src/Honeybee_SplitFloor2ThermalZones.py))
+- [ ] Straight Skeleton Methods (currently implemented in [legacy core/perimeter component](https://github.com/mostaphaRoudsari/honeybee/blob/master/src/Honeybee_SplitFloor2ThermalZones.py) but should be expanded to accept concave geometry)

 # Things That Should be a Part of this Library
 ## We Think We Can Do Them But They Require Expertise